BampyBampy/BotMan/Notes.md

 # Notes
+This is just a raw dumping ground for bits and pieces I found useful.
+There is zero logic to the layout of this page
 ## Calculate the distance between 2 cogs
 In this example, we have two cogs, one with 16 teeth and one with 14 teeth with a module of 1.38.
 The formula is